Based on a true story.

 [A Marisa Quinn type.]

-Left a successful career on Wall Street when her family needed her.
-Inspired by her traditional Apache culture, she found her calling as director of a care facility where she shows what’s possible when deeper values are respected.
-She may also discover in an usual situation a new kind of family.
+Left a successful career on Wall Street when her family needed her most and her old life felt bankrupt.
+Inspired by her traditional Apache culture, she’s found her calling as director of a care facility where she shows what’s possible when deeper values are respected.
+She may also discover in unlikely events with interesting people the potential for a new kind of family.

 • Jamal